Kiki-99/Leaflet-Challenge/README.md

   - Markers reflect the magnitude of the earthquakes both size and color (higher magnitude = bigger marker and darker color).

-  - Popup of each earthquake contain information about place, time and magnitude.
+  - Popup of each earthquake contains information about place, time and magnitude.

   - Legend on the bottom-right of the map that will provide context for the map data.